Integralist/integralist.co.uk/content/posts/terminal-utils.md

 1. execute `wireshark -r /path/to/pcap/file`

+> [!NOTE]
-> Note: if you just want to use Wireshark to monitor all network traffic, then execute `sudo wireshark -i <interface>` (use `ifconfig` or `sudo wireshark -D` to see what interfaces are available).
+> if you just want to use Wireshark to monitor all network traffic, then execute `sudo wireshark -i <interface>` (use `ifconfig` or `sudo wireshark -D` to see what interfaces are available).
 Once the gui is open it'll have the specified interface pre-selected, so just double-click on it to start recording its traffic

 Every time there is (for example) a HTTP request, there might end up being 200 TCP packets recorded, which can be (as you could imagine) difficult to recognize and make sense of manually.

 But this problem can be simplified within Wireshark by clicking on "Statistics" and then "Conversations", where it will organize all these disparate packets into TCP sessions for you.
 Thus making analysing the data much easier.

+> [!NOTE]
-> Note: we cover 'filtering' more in the next section about tshark, but one simple search for a HTTP GET header in your recorded traffic is `frame contains "GET"`
+> we cover 'filtering' more in the next section about tshark, but one simple search for a HTTP GET header in your recorded traffic is `frame contains "GET"`

 #### Docker?